nimj34/Effects-of-Substance-Use-On-Mental-Health/README.md

 ## 📊 Skills Showcased

 ## 🤷 Research Question
-How does substance use influence mental health outcomes in lesbian, gay and bisexual (LGB) individuals compared to their non-LGB counterparts?
+How does mental health influence substance use in lesbian, gay and bisexual (LGB) individuals compared to their non-LGB counterparts?

 NOTE: Since there are no questions asking about if respondents are transgender, we will only be focusing on LGB rather than LGBT.
 Future research should take the transgender population into account.